 One of the biggest differences between Storm Proxies and Smartproxy is the size of the IP pool.
 Smartproxy has more than 10 million residential proxies, whereas Storm Proxies has only 40,000 residential IPs.
 Their pool looks even smaller when we look at the list of supported locations.
 While Smartproxy offers proxies from 195 countries, Storm Proxies provides only U.S. and EU IPs.

-Like the most top residential proxy providers, Smartproxy offers limited traffic while Storm Proxies offers an unlimited one.
+Like the most 9 Best Residential Proxies Providers of 2020, Smartproxy offers limited traffic while Storm Proxies offers an unlimited one.
 If a provider offers unlimited traffic, it usually means that their infrastructure is poor and you should expect lots of server errors and timeouts.
 We’ll see if that’s true a bit later.
 For now, let’s continue with feature comparison.

 Authorization method: both Storm Proxies and Smartproxy have whitelisted IPs as an authorization method.
 However, Storm Proxies allows to whitelist only one IP address (we found that a bit disappointing).
 With Smartproxy, you can also use credentials.